 A tree with a donor-acknowledgment sign including tree species identification will be planted for each donation.
-The tree species and location can be selected by the donor from an approved list of native trees and locations available on the master plan at the direction of the city arborist.
+The tree species and location can be selected by the donor from an approved list of native trees and locations at the discretion of the city arborist.